jmgandarias/jmgandarias.github.io/README.md

 # jmgandarias.github.io
 [jmgandarias.com](https://jmgandarias.com)

-This repo has been created from the [Wowchemy Starter Hugo Academic Template](https://github.com/wowchemy/starter-hugo-academic)
+This repo has been created from the [Wowchemy HugoBlox Academic Template](https://github.com/HugoBlox/theme-academic-cv)

 Local visualization
 1. Install hugo (if not installed already):